 Traditional Key lime uses a graham cracker crust, and that really is nice.
 But a little voice in me wondered what the spiciness of a gingersnap crust might add to the affair.
 When I tried it, I fell in love with the flavor combo.

 I have my dear Iowa pie sister Kathleen Beebout to thank for helping me get the volume of the filling right.
-Strangely, 20150517_143453nearly every Key lime pie recipe I found used only one standard-sized can of sweetened evaporated milk, which makes–in my humble opinion–an unsatisfyingly thin layer of creamy filling.
+Strangely, nearly every Key lime pie recipe I found used only one standard-sized can of sweetened evaporated milk, which makes–in my humble opinion–an unsatisfyingly thin layer of creamy filling.
 I followed Kathleen’s lead, and upped the sweetened condensed milk and egg yolks by 50 percent.
 (She also had the brilliant idea, by the way, of rolling crushed macadamia nuts into her Key lime pie crust.
 Check it out!
 Kathleen’s recipe won Parade Magazine’s All American Pie-Off in 2011!)

 Without further ado, here’s the photo walk-through and the recipe.
 This is one of the easiest pies you’ll ever make, too, so don’t resist!